 - Prepare to Start Strong First and foremost, no matter who you're speaking to or where, prepare yourself to start strong.
 You can't talk quietly and mutter and hope that you'll break out of it and be more confident later.
 You have to start talking loud, proud, and actively right away so that you don't let yourself develop any negative habits.

-- Exercise Beforehand Use general stress reduction tips - like exercise, but also sleep, healthy eating, and even relaxation strategies - to make sure that your mind and body are more relaxed before you start speaking to others.
-Exercise itself is profoundly beneficial, as it has a calming effect on the brain, increases confidence, and reduces the ability to feel more pronounced anxiety symptoms.
+- Exercise Beforehand Use general stress reduction tips - like exercise, sleep, healthy eating, or relaxation strategies - to make sure that your mind and body are more relaxed before you start speaking to others.
+Exercise itself is profoundly beneficial as it has a calming effect on the brain and may increase confidence.

 - Practice Embarrassment One strategy that some people find effective is practicing feeling embarrassed until you no longer fear it.
 You can actually find this fairly fun.
 Consider doing naturally embarrassing activities like going out in a clown outfit and standing in public, or singing 80's music loudly in the street.
 The more you can get used to the idea of being embarrassed, the more you'll stop fearing it.

-- Work Your Way Up You should also strongly consider smaller speaking engagements and working your way up to the number of people you talk to/in front of.
+- Work Your Way Up When possible, you should strongly consider starting with smaller speaking engagements and working your way up to the number of people you talk to/in front of.
 Speaking in front of 3 people is much different than speaking in front of 300.
-At some point you'll find your anxiety increase.
-Find that point, and work your way up with the number of people you're speaking in front of until you no longer find it quite as upsetting.
+At some point you'll find your anxiety increases.
+Find that point, and work your way up to it until you no longer find it quite as upsetting.

-- Practice Until You're Bored With It Anxiety with the material (if you're giving a presentation) can exacerbate speaking anxiety.
+- Practice Until You're Bored With It Anxiety about the material (if you're giving a presentation) can exacerbate speaking anxiety.
 Even if you know what you're going to say by heart, if you have any concerns that you're going to forget the content, those concerns will grow larger when you're actually speaking.
-Practice, practice, and practice some more, until you're so familiar with everything you're going to say that you will probably have dreams about it.
+Practice, practice, and practice some more, until you are confident that you know what you are speaking about.

 There is an anxiety disorder known as social phobia that can make it harder to speak in public, and may make these strategies a bit more difficult.
-If you think you might have social phobia, start my anxiety test to find out more.
+However, utilizing these strategies can lead to more self-confidence and comfort with the idea of speaking publicly.

 After You Speak Matters Too

 - Mindfulness The most important thing you can do is notice how your anxiety affects you.
 Anxiety makes you only focus on the negatives, not the positives.
-When you're done with your speech, leave a note for yourself to remind yourself that if you focus on the negatives it is your anxiety taking hold of you.
-You need to do whatever it takes to learn to ignore it.
+Use mindfulness techniques such as meditation to acknowledge that these are negative thoughts and let them go.

 - Positive Thinking Exercises You should also do whatever it takes to make sure that you're learning to think positively.
 One exercise you can consider is forcing yourself to write down a minimum of 15 specific, positive things that came from the event.
 It'll be hard, but that's the point - learning to find out the genuinely positive things instead of letting your brain focus on all of the negatives.